Rabies Vaccine for Dogs: A Must-Have Defense

 • Administer the rabies vaccine yourself or use unlicensed or expired vaccines.
 Rabies vaccines should only be administered by a licensed veterinarian using approved and properly stored vaccines.

-As responsible pet owners, we play a vital role in rabies control – not only for animal health and wellness, but also for public health.
+As responsible pet owners, we play a vital role in rabies control — not only for animal health and wellness, but also for public health.
 Many jurisdictions require a valid rabies vaccination certificate as proof of compliance with public health regulations.
-Alongside rabies prevention, it’s also essential to consider other vaccinations such as Bordetella, which protects against respiratory infections in dogs.
+Alongside the standard dog vaccination schedule, you may also want to consider additional vaccinations such as the Bordetella and Lyme disease vaccines

 By staying informed about vaccination protocols, consulting with licensed veterinarians, and adhering to government regulations, we can provide our dogs with the necessary protection against infectious diseases like rabies.